mahilab/Syntacts/software.md

 ## Syntacts GUI
 - Get the latest [Release](https://github.com/mahilab/Syntacts/releases) and extract the files.
-- Run the GUI executable `syntacts-gui` in the top level directory.
+- Run the GUI executable `syntacts_gui` in the top level directory.
 On Windows, you may receive a "Windows protected your PC" screen.
 Click "More info", then "Run anyway".

 ## Unity
 - Get the latest [Release](https://github.com/mahilab/Syntacts/releases) and extract the files.